keszybz/add-determinism/README.md

     <img src="https://repology.org/badge/vertical-allrepos/add-determinism.svg" alt="Packaging status" align="right">
 </a>

-This crate provides the program `add-determinism` that takes one or more paths as arguments, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.
+This crate provides the program `add-det` that takes one or more paths as arguments, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.
 (Each argument can be either a single file or a directory to be processed recursively.)